kevteg/docker-guide/README.md

 # Docker guide
-This is a guide to run our projects through docker.
+This is a guide to run nokoarts group projects through docker.

 **Important**